SpechtLabs/tka/docs/reference/configuration.md

   - Helps users distinguish between different clusters and can be used for automation
   - Common examples: `environment: production`, `region: us-west-2`, `project: webapp`, `team: platform`
   - These labels are exposed in the cluster-info API response and can be used by client tools

+#### ConfigMap Reference

+Use a Kubernetes ConfigMap to supply cluster connection details.
+This is useful for kubeadm clusters which expose a `cluster-info` ConfigMap in the `kube-public` namespace.

+- `clusterInfo.configMapRef.enabled` (bool, default `false`)
+  - When `true`, TKA reads connection details from the specified ConfigMap
+  - Mutually exclusive with explicit `clusterInfo.*` connection settings
+- `clusterInfo.configMapRef.name` (string, default `""`)
+  - Name of the ConfigMap containing connection details
+- `clusterInfo.configMapRef.namespace` (string, default `""`)
+  - Namespace where the ConfigMap is located
+- `clusterInfo.configMapRef.keys.apiEndpoint` (string, default `"apiEndpoint"`)
+  - Key within the ConfigMap data which contains the API endpoint
+- `clusterInfo.configMapRef.keys.caData` (string, default `"caData"`)
+  - Key within the ConfigMap data which contains base64-encoded CA certificate data
+- `clusterInfo.configMapRef.keys.insecure` (string, default `"insecure"`)
+  - Key within the ConfigMap data which contains a boolean-like string for insecure TLS (e.g., `"true"`, `"1"`)
+- `clusterInfo.configMapRef.keys.kubeconfig` (string, default `"kubeconfig"`)
+  - Optional.
+If set and present, TKA will parse the embedded kubeconfig and extract the first cluster's `server` and `certificate-authority-data` (kubeadm `cluster-info` style).
+- Use `clusterInfo.labels` to add labels; they apply in both explicit and ConfigMap modes

+> [!NOTE]
+> You must provide exactly one of: explicit `clusterInfo.apiEndpoint` or `configMapRef.enabled: true` with a valid reference.
+If both are provided, TKA will refuse to start.

 ### Flags